nocproject/noc/docs/performance-management/index.md

 ![Interface Profile Metrics](interface-profile-metrics1.png)

 Interfaces can be found under `Service Activation -> Managed Object -> <ManagedObject> -> Interfaces`.
-To save time, it is recommended to use the automatic profile assignment mechanism: [Dynamic Classification Policy](../concepts/dynamic-classification-policy/index.md).
+To save time, it is recommended to use the automatic profile assignment mechanism: [Dynamic Profile Classification](../concepts/dynamic-profile-classification/index.md).

 ## SLA Profile